After-Shock/Cloudbox-wiki/FAQ.md

 Once Google Drive is remounted, all the files marked unavailable in Plex will be playable again and Plex Autoscan will resume its emptying trash duties post-scan.

-To learn more about Plex Autoscan, see https://github.com/l3uddz/plex_autoscan.
+To learn more about Plex Autoscan, visit https://github.com/l3uddz/plex_autoscan.